nesquena/prototype_notifier/README.markdown

     document.fire('notifier:alert', { title : "title", message : "message", category : "error" });

 That is all there is to this right now.
-I can imagine adding support for custom images in the future.
+You can add custom images by simply adding 'xxx.png' to the same location as the other icons and then specify the category as 'xxx'.

 AUTHORS
 -------